Global Offshore Business Environment in U.A.E. - Ras Al Khaimah

 Outpacing Dubai as the offshore choice in the UAE, the RAK offshore financial center has become the leading destination for foreign investors, companies and individuals, due to its ease of incorporation, low costs and flexibility.
 It is governed by the Ras Al Khaimah Investment Authority (RAKIA), which was set up as a free zone in 2006.

-Benefits of Doing Business in UAE - RAK
+Benefits of an Offshore Business in UAE - RAK

 - Offshore investors in the UAE do not pay corporate or personal income tax.